bzeiss/hearcal/README.md

 #### Phase 1: Calibration (A/B Comparison)

 The objective of this phase is to establish a baseline by matching the perceived volume of various frequencies to a constant 1000Hz anchor.
 31 ISO bands are used as a compromise between perceptual resolution, calibration time, and listener fatigue.

+If you follow Approach 1, you don't need to do anything beforehand.
+For Approach 2-3, you'll need to make sure you equalize your headphones towards the correct diffuse field target curve of the measurement rig of your headphone measurement first and then playback the HearCal audio through it.

 1. **Reference Level**: Ensure your hardware is set to your marked calibration level (e.g., **85dB SPL**).
 2. **Start Audio**: Press **`[SPACE]`** to begin generating sound.